 Last year more than 1,800 children came to the Synagogue in a total of 67 school or educational visits.

 Through the work of the School Visits Team, our Synagogue fulfils the role of an educational resource to the outside world.
-It does this by playing host to children and their teachers drawn from all over South London and the southern Home Counties providing them with a basic understanding of Jewish religious worship.
+It does this by playing host to children and their teachers drawn from all over South London and the southern Home Counties helping them to develop their understanding of Jewish religious worship and modern Jewish life.

 In a typical year more than 1,800 children and around 200 teachers and parents and other adults come to the Synagogue in a total of more than 60 school or other visits.
 Members of the team also visit several schools each year to support RE teaching about Judaism.